FreeTacMan robot-free visuo-tactile data collection for tactile AI

 This source does not mean robot-free collection removes the need for robot trials.
 It can reduce data collection friction, but final policies still need validation on the target robot, gripper, objects, and environment.

-For RoboSkin.ai, the editorial lesson is that tactile AI pages should explain where data comes from.
+Tactile AI evaluation must explain where data comes from.
 Robot skin becomes useful when sensing, data collection, policy learning, and deployment are connected.

 Source